Strategies for Managing and Paying Off Your Debts

 How to File for Bankruptcy

-• Consult with a bankruptcy attorney to determine if bankruptcy is the right option for you and which type of bankruptcy you should file.
+- Consult a bankruptcy attorney to determine if bankruptcy is right for you and which type you should file.

-• Gather necessary financial documents, such as income statements, a list of debts, and a list of assets.
+- Gather necessary financial documents, such as income statements, a list of debts, and assets.

 Four Benefits and Drawbacks